Khvalin/nodejs-mentoring/slides.md

 ___
 ## Title
+My name is Constantine,
 our topic today is Async development in Node.
 As you can see this is just an introduction.
 So we'll cover a lot of basic stuff and just a few more advanced things.

-My name is Constantine, and I have to admit I'm learning Nodejs too.
-So please don't ask me any tricky questions.
-JK.
  Once you have a question, type it in and I'll try my best to answer it.
 ___